Tiberius Claudius Cogidubnus: In fiction

-Tiberius Claudius Cogidubnus appears in the Cambridge Latin Course Books II and III, and lives in the Palace of Fishbourne mentioned above.
-He falls ill during the book and moves to Bath as he believes the sacred baths can cure him of his illness, but he meets Salvius.
+Tiberius Claudius Cogidubnus appears in the Cambridge Latin Course Books II and III and lives in the Palace of Fishbourne mentioned above.
+He falls ill during the book and moves to Bath, since he believes the sacred baths can cure him of his illness, but he meets Salvius.
 In the books, he is in the middle of a conspiracy against his life, headed by the wicked Salvius and the Emperor Domitian.
 He dies under house arrest in the spring of 83, after being ill for some time, and his will is recreated by Salvius in order to give himself the Palace of Fishbourne.

 He is also the central character in Mark Patton's novel, An Accidental King, and a minor character in Douglas Jackson's novel, Claudius.

-He is the father of the central characters of They of RomeHe is a minor character in Lindsey Davis's novels, A Body in the Bath House. and The Jupiter Myth.
+He is the father of the central characters of They of Rome.

+He is a minor character in Lindsey Davis's novels, A Body in the Bath House. and The Jupiter Myth.